loukamb/kaabot/README.md

   - `/library list-books` lists the books from an author.
   - `/library list-authors` lists all currently indexed authors.
 - Convert between Gregorian and Hijri dates using `/calendar`, understands both precise (e.g., "March 10, 2024") **and** imprecise/relative (e.g., "next friday", "2 weeks from now", etc.) inputs.

-### Nightly distribution

-If you want to test experimental or otherwise work-in-progress features, you can try them over at the [official Kaab'ot support server.](https://discord.kaabot.org) Simply use the `nightly-*` commands offered by Kaab'ot Nightly instead of the standard ones.
-At this moment, it's not possible to add the nightly distribution of the bot to third party servers.

 ## Usage